build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * This confirms that the smart card is functioning as expected.

 2. Test that the certificate can be verified with OCSP:
-    * In **certmgr.msc**, right-click your test user’s certificate, select **All Tasks**, select **Export…**
+    * In **certmgr.msc**, right-click your test user’s certificate, select **All Tasks**, select **Export…**.
     * Select **Next**, select **Next,** select **Next** select **Browse…**, save the certificate, select **Finish**, and select **OK**.
     * Open PowerShell and change directory (cd) to the directory where the certificate was exported to, and run the following command against the certificate: `certutil -URL exportedcertificate.cer`
     * In the URL Retrieval Tool window that opens, select the **OCSP (from AIA)** radio button.
 ![Image showing the "URL Retrieval Tool" window that was opened and highlighting the selection of the radio button "OCSP (from AIA)"](./images/27-URL-Retrieval-Tool.png)
-    * Select **Retrieve**, you should see status as **Verified** and the OCSP URL appears.
+    * Select **Retrieve**, and you should see the status as **Verified** and the OCSP URL appear.
 ![Image showing a successful retrieval in the "URL Retrieval Tool" with an entry showing the status "Verified"](./images/28-URL-Retrieval-Tool-with-an-entry-showing-the-status-Verified.png)
-    **Note:** If the above fails after 15 seconds or returns unsuccessful, it's likely that you do not have your CA certificates installed in the local computer store that is completing this test or your OCSP responder is not configured correctly.
+    **Note:** If the above fails after 15 seconds or returns unsuccessful, it's likely that you do not have your CA certificates installed in the local computer store that is completing this test, or that your OCSP responder is not configured correctly.

-### Section 6: Register AD Connector with WorkSpaces, create a test Windows WSP WorkSpace, import the WSP GPO template, and enable smart card redirection on WorkSpaces
+### Section 6: Register AD Connector with WorkSpaces, Create a Test Windows WSP WorkSpace, Import the WSP GPO Template, and Enable Smart Card Redirection on WorkSpaces

 In this section, we will register your AD Connector with WorkSpaces, create a test Windows WSP WorkSpace, import the WSP GPO template, and enable smart card redirection via Group Policy.